Self-care means being gracious with yourself.

 In seminars, I work interactively and in group settings.

 In face-to-face-coaching, I tailor my counseling to your individual needs.
 I ask you questions for self-reflection, I work on emotional memories and self-boycotting behavior, among other things.
 I support you in activating your reserves, strengths and positive feelings.
 I motivate you to get into your action quickly.

 Diagnosis of the health burden (stress, hormone imbalance, unhealthy diet, chronic illness, toxic relationship, unhappy communication patterns, unsatisfactory work environment, and many more).

 Step 2: Identification

 Uncovering emotional memories and blocks.
-Reflecting on self-sabotaging behavior through shame, anger, doubt, lack of trust, self-reproach, self-abatement, lack of self-love.
+Looking at self-boycotting behavior through shame, anger, doubt, perfectionism, lack of confidence, self-reproach, self-deprecation, lack of self-love.

-Integration of feelings that have often been buried or neglected for years or decades.
+Integration of needs, feelings, etc., often buried or neglected for years or decades.

-Activation of your individual physical, psychological, and mental resources.
+Activation of your individual physical, psychological and mental resources.
 Prioritization of tasks, time management, setting limits.
-Development of positive beliefs.
-Practice clear communication.
-Realization of retreat areas (physical and temporal).
+Working out positive beliefs.
+Practicing clear communication.
+Realization of local and temporal retreats.